 Because the Transverse Abdominis TA is known as the corset muscle, it is the one we want to hit up to get those pre-mommy tummies back.
 We need train all four of our abdominal muscles (TA, rectus abdominis, internal and external oblique), but the TA is essential for getting a flatter tummy and kick the “bread loaf” or “ab doming”.

 The TA runs horizontally across the front of the abdomen and acts like a corset.
 The main job of the TA is to stabilize the spine and pelvis before you move your arms or legs.
 These guys need to work all day, every day.
 Every time you take a step, climb a stair, reach overhead, cough or laugh so hard you cry, these lovely little muscles are kicking in.
 It’s not just about the 30 minutes of exercise we do, but the other 23.5 hours of the day.

 The problem is that we are not taught how to correctly and selectively strengthen the TA.
 So let’s do just that!
-See our Core Principles workout below.
+Watch our Ab Rehab Workout.

 Transverse Abdominis exercises approximate the recti bellies and strengthens the integrity of the linea alba, which in turn helps to get rid of the muffin top, mommy belly, or whatever ugly name you have for it.
 It also helps to close an abdominal separation or gap, otherwise known as diastasis recti!